Africa Roundup: DHL invests in MallforAfrica, Zipline launches in US, Novastar raises $200M – TechCrunch

 With the additional resources, the firm plans to make 12 to 14 investments across the continent, according to Managing Director Steve Beck .

-On demand mobility powered by electric and solar is coming to Africa.
+On-demand mobility powered by electric and solar is coming to Africa.

 Vaya Africa, a ride-hail mobility venture founded by Zimbabwean mogul Strive Masiyiwa, launched an electric taxi service and charging network in Zimbabwe this week with plans to expand across the continent.